Stuycs-K/final-project-09-veto-adrian-zhang-junling/WORKLOG.md

 Working on string obfuscation, most works but a lot of java syntax errors that I need to fix later.
 Caesar is working and logic is good, but strings don't work right now.

+### 2024-06-03

+Worked on converting the presentation file to a slideshow for use in the video.
+Cited sources here.

 ## Junling Zhang